ben-75/abra-idea-plugin/README.md

 # Abra plugin
-Intellij plugin for the Abra language.
+Intellij plugin for the Qupla language.

-The Abra language is not completely defined yet, so consider this plugin as highly experimental.
+The Qupla language is not completely defined yet, so consider this plugin as highly experimental.
 The plugin should be compatible with any IntelliJ based platform (minimal build : 171.0)

   ## Getting started